MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 * Increases safety and trust
 * Increases confidence

+### When?

+Whenever!
+Pairing doesn't need to be structured or planned, ad hoc *pair*ing works very effectively, especially if the *pairers* have done a few sessions together already.
+This isn't to say that *pair*ing should be done constantly or in every circumstance, it's an individual decision.
+While there are some companies that do full time *pair*ing all the time, that's not for everyone.

+It's important to keep in mind that *pair*ing is also quite tiring.
+While *pair*ing, the *pair* is always on the ball and focused, keeping that kind of long term focus can be exhausting.
+As such it's great to take some breaks, at least every 2 hours or so but whatever works.
+Additionally, just because one *pairer* is up to keep going, doesn't mean the other has to be.

+### *Pair*ing Misconceptions

+Here's a brief overview of some pairing misconceptions, a good resource is [Martin Fowler's blog post](https://www.martinfowler.com/bliki/PairProgrammingMisconceptions.html) on the topic.

+#### Don't *pair* on rote code, only complex

+One of the things that *pair* programming is great at is identifying code smells and opportunities for abstraction.
+Rote code is often a good source of both of these so *pair*ing can be very effective here

+#### *Pair*ing is less productive

+As Fowler points out in his [blog post](https://www.martinfowler.com/bliki/PairProgrammingMisconceptions.html), pairing is meant to help with the hardest parts of programming.
+The entire purpose is to be more productive.

+#### But I don't like *pair*ing

+Maybe that's true.
+Possibly it's just a matter of lack of familiarity.
+If you've tried pairing and found that it didn't work, try a different partner, this makes a huge difference.
+If you feel lost or it's still not working, try some of the techniques near the end of this doc.

-### Types of pairs
+### Types of *pairs*

 This is a somewhat shallow and brief breakdown, but it’s a good place to start.
-A more indepth view makes use of the [Dreyfus Squared](https://cdn-images-1.medium.com/max/1600/1*jOo1uFxJ492652tC3H78cw.png) model.
-More can be found on this [here](https://www.youtube.com/watch?v=lvs7VEsQzKY) and [here](https://ykode.id/software-engineering-wisdom-9fa1b27a826d).
+A more in-depth view makes use of the [Dreyfus Squared](https://cdn-images-1.medium.com/max/1600/1*jOo1uFxJ492652tC3H78cw.png) model.
+More can be found on this in [Patterns of Effective Teams by Dan North](https://www.youtube.com/watch?v=lvs7VEsQzKY) and in this [Software Engineering Wisdom blog post](https://ykode.id/software-engineering-wisdom-9fa1b27a826d).

 #### *Expert*-*Expert*